ETumang/elecanisms/README.md

 SUBSYSTEM=="usb", ATTRS{idVendor}=="6666", ATTRS{idProduct}=="0003", MODE=="0666"
 ```

-Once we have the compiler, we need to edit the SConstruct file to reference this compiler. "cd" to the folder where you cloned the elecanisms repository, if you cloned it into your home directory, the below comands will work.
+Once we have the compiler, we need to edit the SConstruct file to reference this compiler. "cd" to the folder where you cloned the elecanisms repository.
+If you cloned it into your home directory, the below comands will work.

 ```bash
 cd